 In connection with the Isoflavone Transaction, Marshall Edwards will issue to Novogen shares of Marshall Edwards Series A Convertible Preferred Stock.
 As a result of the subsequent conversion of these shares of Marshall Edwards Series A Convertible Preferred Stock, Marshall Edwards stockholders will own a smaller percentage of Marshall Edwards after the Isoflavone Transaction than they held in Marshall Edwards prior to the Isoflavone Transaction.
-Based on the number of shares of Marshall Edwards stockholders, other than Novogen, will own approximately 17.3% of the Marshall Edwards common stock compared to 28.7% immediately prior to the Isoflavone Transaction upon such conversion.
+Based on the number of shares of Marshall Edwards common stock outstanding as of the date of this document and assuming conversion of all shares of Series A Convertible Preferred Stock and, Marshall Edwards stockholders, other than Novogen, will own approximately 17.3% of the Marshall Edwards common stock compared to 28.7% immediately prior to the Isoflavone Transaction upon such conversion.
 In addition, in the event Marshall Edwards reaches certain development milestones on the terms described herein, any unconverted shares of Marshall Edwards Series A Convertible Preferred Stock will each be convertible into 9,654 shares of Marshall Edwards common stock.